Want our best pricing?

 Warehouse aisle with pallet rack on side and forklifts

 Most warehouses utilize racking systems to maximize available storage and floor space, the most popular type of selective rack being teardrop pallet racks.
-Within the category of pallet racks, there are a number of different systems to choose from, depending on the size of your space, the specific layout, and the items you'll be storing.
+Within the category of pallet racks, there are a number of different rack designs to choose from, depending on the size of your space, the specific warehouse layout, the items you'll be storing, and the material handling equipment you plan to use.
 The following are a few common types:

 selective-pallet-rack